banwarp/benton_epi/covid19/vignette.md

 `RNoAction` is the effective reproduction number with no actions of any kind. `RNoAction` defaults to `R0`.

-`RTarget1` is the targeted effective reproduction number under a minor policy intervention.
+`RTarget1` (`RTarget2`) is the targeted effective reproduction number under a minor (major) policy intervention.

+`maxPrev1` (`maxPrev2`) is the prevalence threshold before imposing or lifting a minor (major) policy intervention.

-`RTarget2` is the targeted effective reproduction number under a major policy intervention.
+`upDelay` (`downDelay`) is the number of timesteps after the prevalence threshold is crossed before imposing (lifting) a policy intervention.

+`phiMoveUp` (`phiMoveDown`) is the rate at which phi converges exponentially to the new target when phi is increasing (`decreasing`).

+`pdDecay` is the number of days it takes for individual physical distancing to decay once prevalence is below the minor threshold.
+This represents people returning to normal interactions after they no longer feel the more obvious effects of policy interventions.